18 Ultic Soils

 4. Strongly weathered with low nutrient reserves.
 Low levels of 0.5M H2SO4- extractable phosphorus (usually less than 3 mg/100 g) and total phosphorus (usually less than 20 mg/100 g) are characteristic.
 The former reflects low solubility and/or a low level of inorganic phosphorus reserves.
 Phosphorus supply from inorganic sources under zero phosphorus input grassland farming is negligible after about 2 years.
 Strong weathering is indicated by low ratio of 0.5M H2SO4--extractable phosphorus to inorganic phosphorus, usually 0.25 or less.

 6. Susceptibility to livestock treading damage.
-Clayey or low strength silty surface horizons are susceptible to treading damage or compaction during wet periods.
+Clayey or low strength, silty surface horizons are susceptible to treading damage or compaction during wet periods.

 7. Dispersible surface horizons.
 Surface horizons, especially silty ones, are dispersible according to the test of McQueen (1981), and are prone to erosion where the surface cover has been removed.
-Although P retention is usually moderate or high in B horizons, it may be low in A and E horizons consistent with low contents of secondary iron oxides.
+Although phosphate retention is usually moderate or high in B horizons, it may be low in A and E horizons consistent with low contents of secondary iron oxides.

-Summary of Ultic Soils Hierarchy
+18.5 Summary of Ultic Soils Hierarchy

-Table 20.1: Ultic Soils
+Table 18.1: Ultic Soils

 Code Group Subgroup Example Series